The error: the drive where Windows is installed is locked

 3. Follow the on-screen instructions to complete the process.

-Tips for unlocking Windows drive
+Extra tip for unlocking Windows drive

 As you see, you will need Windows installation media to solve the problem that the drive where Windows is installed is locked in Windows 10/8.
 What if you don’t have the installation media?
 Actually, you can create a Windows recovery drive by yourself.

 AOMEI Backupper Standard, the best free backup software, can help you complete the task.
 It allows you to not only backup and restore the system, disk, partition, or files, but also create bootable media.
 You are able to create two kinds of bootable disc: Linux boot disc and Windows PE boot disc.
-The former can be created straightway, while the latter requires you to install Windows AIK kit in your operating system in advance.

 With AOMEI Backupper, all you need to do to create bootable media are a few clicks.
 Both CDs and USB flash drives can be used as bootable media.
 Here take USB as an example: